Standards organization: Trends

+Standards setting organizations

 Since traditional, widely respected standards organizations tend to operate at a slower pace than technology evolves, many standards they develop are becoming less relevant because of the inability of their developers to keep abreast with the technological innovation.
 As a result, a new class of standards setters appeared on the standardization arena: the industry consortia or standards setting organizations (SSOs), which are also referred to as private standards.
 Despite having limited financial resources, some of them enjoy truly international acceptance.
 One example is the World Wide Web Consortium (W3C), whose standards for HTML, CSS, and XML are used universally.
-There are also community-driven associations such as the Internet Engineering Task Force (IETF), a worldwide network of volunteers who collaborate to set standards for lower-level software solutions.
+There are also community-driven associations such as the Internet Engineering Task Force (IETF), a worldwide network of volunteers who collaborate to set standards for internet protocols.

+Informal standards

 Some industry-driven standards development efforts don't even have a formal organizational structure.
 They are projects funded by large corporations.
 Among them are the OpenOffice.org, an Apache Software Foundation-sponsored international community of volunteers working on an open-standard software that aims to compete with Microsoft Office, and two commercial groups competing fiercely with each other to develop an industry-wide standard for high-density optical storage.
-Another example is the Global Food Safety Initiative where members of the Consumer Goods Forum define benchmarking requirements and recognize scheme owners using private standards for food safety.
+Another example is the Global Food Safety Initiative where members of the Consumer Goods Forum define benchmarking requirements for harmonization and recognize scheme owners using private standards for food safety.
+Also, editors of Wikipedia follow their own self-imposed rules for editing.

+Proposed legislation

+In 2024, the 118th U.S. Congress considered a bill to clarify copyright protection of standards incorporated by reference in legislation.
+The proposed law would require free public online access to standards, where they could be viewed, but not printed or downloaded.